 Table 2.
-Conditions Under Which a Student Missing a Regular Administration Test Score May or May Not Count In Participation Rates ndition EOG EOC ACT WorkKeys Not Count For or Against Participation 1000000 1.
-Students with an NCDPI-approved medical exception do not count for or against participation calculations ✓ ✓ ✓ ✓ 11 th grade repeaters who have a previous ACT assessment score do not count for or against participation, as they are not eligible to test ~ unt as Non-Participants Students who are absent from the assessment count in participation calculations as non-participants ✓ ✓ ✓ ✓ 4.
-Students whose tests were declared misadministrations or are invalidated and did not have an opportunity to test again, count in participation as non-participants ~ ~ ~ ~ Со unt as Participants 5.
-Students who take at least one part of a multi-part assessment count as participants ✓ ~ 6.
+Conditions Under Which a Student Missing a Regular Administration Test Score May or May Not Count In Participation Rates

+Co ndition EOG EOC ACT WorkKeys Not Count For or Against Participation To think by t Students with an NCDPI-approved medical exception do not count for or against participation calculations ✓ ✓ ✓ ~ 11 th grade repeaters who have a previous ACT assessment score do not count for or against participation, as they are not eligible to test ~ Со ount as Non-Participants 3.
+Students who are absent from the assessment count in participation calculations as non-participants ✓ ✓ ✓ / 4.
+Students whose tests were declared misadministrations or are invalidated and did not have an opportunity to test again, count in participation as non-participants ~ ~ ~ ~ Со ount as Participants 5.
+Students who take at least one part of a multi-part assessment count as participants ✓ / 6.
 Students who are instructed on the North Carolina Extended Content Standards and whose Individualized Education Program (IEP) designates participation in the NCEXTEND1 alternate assessment count in participation calculations as participants ~ ~ ~ 7.
-Students who have received an ACT or WorkKeys Exemption count in participation calculations as participants ✓ ✓ 8.
+Students who have received an ACT or ACT WorkKeys Exemption count in participation calculations as participants ✓ ✓ 8.
 Students who meet the eligibility requirements and take the College and Career Readiness Alternate Assessment (CCRAA) count in participation calculations as participants ~ 9.
-Students who earn credit in a course from out of state or private/home school count in participation calculations as participants ~ 10 .
-English Learner (EL) students in their first or second year in U.S. schools count in participation calculations as participants ~ ~ ~ ~
+Students who earn credit in a course from out of state or private/home school count in participation calculations as participants ~ 10 U.S. schools count in participation calculations as participants ~ ~ ~ ~